BuildBearLabs/Tutorials/web3_social_media/README.md

 1. **Deployment**
    - Deploy the contract using a compatible Ethereum development environment.
+   - Due to the issues I faced while trying to deploy my smart contract, I wrote an article on how I was able to overcome the challenge
+   - Here is the link to the article: https://medium.com/@aycrown77/resolving-a-getcontractfactory-error-in-hardhat-a-step-by-step-guide-d901fc186815

 2. **Creating a Post**
    - Use the `createPost` function to create a new post.